inspedralbes/moodle-block_attendancetable/README.md

 ![Add to block](/screenshots/block_add_1.png)
 ![Add to block](/screenshots/block_add_2.png)
 ![Add to dashboard](/screenshots/student_dashboard.png)
-4. (Optional) Configure how many students are shown to teachers and whether students can see the bar that contains a list of their sessions, the default value is 5 and ranges between 1 and 5
+4. (Optional) Configure how many students are shown to tutors and whether students can see the bar that contains a list of their sessions, the default value is 5 and ranges between 1 and 5
 ![Add to block](/screenshots/block_config.png)
 <br>
 <sup>These block settings are only enabled for teachers</sup>